Robertron624/todo-app/README.md

 - [A Complete Guide to Implementing Dark Mode in React](https://betterprogramming.pub/a-complete-guide-to-implementing-dark-mode-in-react-47af893b22eb) - This is a great article which helped me finally understand how to implement dark mode in react with the use of sass (one of my favorite CSS pre-processor).
 I'd recommend it to anyone still learning this concept.

-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally u nderstand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Pure CSS Custom Checkbox Style](https://moderncss.dev/pure-css-custom-checkbox-style/) - This is an amazing article which helped me finally understand how to implement custom checkboxes in react with the use of sass (one of my favorite CSS pre-processor).
+If you want to create custom checkboxes, give this article a read.

-**Note: Delete this note and replace the list above with resources that helped you during the challenge.
-These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**

 ## Author